 Roatan, the largest island in the Bay Islands archipelago, sits in the Caribbean and is part of the Mesoamerican Barrier Reef System, the largest barrier reef in the Western Hemisphere.
 I spent 4 years there while working as a chef aboard a private yacht and did hundreds of dives all around the island.
 It’s easily one of my favorite places to dive, and I can vouch for it being a terrific place to learn to scuba dive.

 Over 300 species have been identified in these waters.
 Divers may see seahorses, lobsters, dolphins, whale sharks, hawksbill turtles, spotted eagle rays, huge groupers, longlure frogfish, porcupine fish, octopus, queen angelfish, and the spotted trunkfish.
-I’ve snorkelled with a pod of pilot whales and we even saw an orca.
-The reef itself is amazing with a colorful variety of hard and soft corals at 15-40’ dropping off in sheer walls of coral and sponges so big you could hide inside them!
+I have also snorkelled with a pod of pilot whales.
+The reef itself is amazing with a colorful variety of hard and soft corals.
+Walls and drop offs are covered in coral and sponges so big you could hide inside them!

-With this kind of diversity, an average of 100’ visibility, mild currents, and 80°F temperatures year round, the reef and walls are popular among divers of every skill level, but are perfect for beginner divers.
-Most of your diving will likely be in the approximately 40 sites protected by the Roatan Marine Park, and your training will take place in shallow, crystal clear lagoons protected by the reef.
+Roatan has an average of 100’ visibility, mild currents, and 80°F temperatures year round.
+The reef and walls are popular among divers of every skill level, but are perfect for beginner divers.
+Most of your diving will likely be in the 40 or so sites protected by the Roatan Marine Park.
+Your training will take place in shallow, crystal clear lagoons protected by the reef.
 You can dive in Roatan all year long, but keep in mind the rainy season October to January which can affect the visibility due to muddy runoff from the island.

 It is a fairly well known fact that Koh Tao is one of the cheapest places in the world to dive.
 With a similar vibe to Utila, this Thai island is full of Dive Centres.
-You can take any course imaginable in almost any language here, which sees the island flooded with international tourist permanently.
+You can take any course imaginable in almost any language here.
+This means the island is flooded with international tourists year round.
 Years ago, I took my Open Water course here at Big Blue, and I never would have imagined I would have ended up as an Instructor 5 years later!
-I really enjoyed my Open Water Course, and made some great friends on the island, as everyone has something in common – diving!
+I really enjoyed my Open Water Course, and made some great friends on the island.
+Everyone has something in common on Koh Tao – diving!

-Ben from Horizon Unknown, took his Advanced Open Water in Koh Tao.
+Ben took his Advanced Open Water in Koh Tao.
 He says of his experience:

 Koh Tao is an island in Thailand that has made a name for itself with cheap diving.
 In fact, it’s said to be the cheapest place to get dive certified in the world.
 Even though the price is so affordable, that doesn’t mean there are corners cut on safety, or that there’s nothing to see.
 The water is crystal clear and the marine life is everywhere.